harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/Commitment-orchestrator/overview.md

 Overcommitting resources may result in underutilization, leading to inefficient use of commitments and potentially higher overall costs due to unnecessary commitment plans.
 Overhead in management of commitments: While managing commitments, there's always overhead in understanding the context of the need of purchase and to identify what to purchase next among the multiple options for commitments, It requires continuous manual effort and is a lot more human error prone in case of wrong predictions.

 At Harness, we are committed to bring in the power of **AI and ML** to manage the commitments.
 Harness CCM helps you to track everything about your cloud spends so that you have an optimized cloud spend.
-With our latest addition of Commitment Orchestrator, we focus on managing your commitments for optimal performance and mitigating the problems associated with automated management of commitments.
+With our latest addition of Commitment Orchestrator, we focus on managing your commitments for optimal performance and mitigating the problems associated with manual management of commitments.

 ## What is over commitment and under commitment?
-In the context of cloud spend or cloud bills breakdown,, over-commitment and under-commitment typically refer to the utilization of resources compared to the commitments made through mechanisms like Reserved Instances (RIs) or Savings Plan (SPs).
+In the context of cloud spend or cloud bills breakdown,, over-commitment and under-commitment typically refer to the utilization of resources compared to the commitments made through discount plans like Reserved Instances (RIs) or Savings Plan (SPs).

 ### Over-Commitment:
 Over-commitment occurs when an organization has reserved more resources (such as instances or capacity) or bought extra Savings Plans to cover their compute spend than it actually needs or utilizes.
 For example, an organization may have purchased a significant number of Reserved Instances based on an initial estimation of their workload.
-If the actual usage turns out to be lower than expected, the organization is considered to be over-committed.
+If the actual usage turns out to be lower than expected, the resources deployed are considered to be over-committed, leading to wastage and underutilization.

 While over-commitment may provide some level of capacity assurance, it can result in underutilized resources, leading to higher costs than necessary.
 The committed resources are paid for upfront or over the term, regardless of whether they are fully utilized.